-And it could be argued that the tournament — contested at TPC Scottsdale each year — features the most electric hole in golf with its Colosseum, 163-yard (though it often plays shorter), par-3 16th with a capacity of 20,000 fans (it will be different this year, of course, with limited fans due to the ongoing COVID-19 pandemic).
+And it could be argued that the tournament — contested at TPC Scottsdale each year — features the most electric hole in golf with its Colosseum, 163-yard (though it often plays shorter), par-3 16th with a capacity of 20,000 fans.

 I mean, look at this thing…

 All anyone wants to see when taking in this spectacle is the best shot in golf — a hole-in-one.
 Is that too much to ask?!

 Since TPC Scottsdale began hosting this tournament in 1987, there have been 11 aces on the par-3 16th.
 Here they are:

 2022: Carlos Ortiz, 16th hole, 9-iron, 178 yards.

 2022: Sam Ryder, 16th hole, sand wedge, 124 yards.

 2015: Francisco Molinari, 16th hole, pitching wedge, 144 yards.